Sloeber/arduino-eclipse-plugin/Eclipse update site/WebContent/fragments/how_to/install_V1_plugin.md

  7. wait for the page to load.
  8. **uncheck "group items by category"**
  ![install plugin](http://iloapp.baeyens.it/data/_gallery//public/1/134852263644133400_resized.png)
- 9. Select the arduino eclipse extensions
+ 9. Select the Arduino Eclipse extensions
  10. Select next
- 11. when eclipse tells you the project is not signed select OK
+ 11. when Eclipse tells you the project is not signed select OK
- 12. when eclipse asks you to restart select ok
+ 12. when Eclipse asks you to restart select ok

  **Party success**